Skip to main content

 1none — fires immediately

-Per-attempt timeout: 10 seconds (configurable via DELIVERY_TIMEOUT_MS on our side, but you should treat 10s as the practical ceiling).
-After attempt 4 fails, the event is logged and dropped.
+Per-attempt timeout: 30 seconds.
+Treat it as a hard ceiling, not a target — acknowledge in well under a second and push slow work off the response path (see Acknowledge fast below).
+After attempt 6 fails, the event is logged and dropped.
 There is no persistent queue and no dead-letter destination — both are out of scope for v1.

 Multiple registered URLs receive the same event in parallel via Promise.allSettled.
 One slow or failing URL never delays delivery to the others.